yyiilluu/DeepCluster/README.md

 ## Qucik start with mnist example
 ---------------
-under ```/examples```, there are a couple examples that you are try, one of them is tensorflow mnist
+under ```/examples```, there are a couple examples that you can try, one of them is tensorflow mnist

 ### Submit mnist with tensorflow example
 Navigate to /examples/tensorflow_example/mnist